 NCI Summer Curriculum in Cancer Prevention Program

 This four-week summer course provides specialized instruction in the principles and practice of cancer prevention and control.
 Participants will gain a broad-based perspective on concepts, issues, and applications related to this field.
-For the most recent course offerings, please see the Final 2016 Principles Course syllabus (PDF - 850 KB).
+Participants accepted to this course are expected to submit a two-page Project Concept Paper (PCP) prior to attending the course.
+Further details regarding the PCP can be found here.

 The faculty for both courses consists of experts from the NIH, NCI, other government agencies, universities, cancer centers, and public and private organizations.